Prag8855/aab/content/guides/blue-card.md

 ## Who needs a Blue Card?

-The Blue Card is a type of [residence permit](/glossary/Aufenthaltstitel).
-If you are not a citizen of the [EU](/glossary/European%20Union), the [[EEA]] or Switzerland, you need a residence permit to live in Germany.
+The Blue Card is a [residence permit](/glossary/Aufenthaltstitel).
+You need a residence permit to live in Germany if you are not a citizen of the [EU](/glossary/European%20Union), [[EEA]] or Switzerland.

 **[Who needs a residence permit ➞](/guides/residence-permit)**